 - Paying only the minimum amount due, not realizing that this is piling up the interest on not only the outstanding amount but also on the new purchase she was making on her credit cards.

-She soon strategized responsible credit behavior and came out of credit card debt, rebuilding her credit score and eventually her finances.
+Realizing that she was quickly falling into a debt spiral, Pooja soon created a debt repayment plan and gradually came out of credit card debt, rebuilding her credit score and eventually her finances.
 Here’s the roadmap she followed:

-April 2020: Begins with Monthly Savings & Balance Transfer
+April 2020: Begins with Monthly Savings & Short-term Personal Loan

 1. With a monthly income of Rs.
 60,000, Pooja built a monthly budget for savings, expenses, and emergency funds, inclusive of a debt repayment amount.